That's Incredible!

 That's Incredible! is an American reality television show that aired on the ABC television network from 1980 to 1984.
 In the tradition of You Asked for It, Ripley's Believe It or Not! and Real People, the show featured people performing stunts and reenactments of allegedly paranormal events.
 The show also often featured people with unusual talents, such as speed-talker John Moschitta Jr., who made his first national television appearance on the show, as well as scientific, medical, and technological breakthroughs such as the Taser and cryogenic corneal reshaping by lathe keratomileusis.
-The show's catchphrase said by one of its hosts at the conclusion of a particularly amazing segment was the same as its title: "That's incredible!"
+The show's catchphrase, said by one of its hosts at the conclusion of a segment, was the same as its title: "That's incredible!"

-Despite accusations of being "sadistic", the series was a huge success and influenced many entertainers.

 Synopsis

 The show was co-hosted by Fran Tarkenton, John Davidson and Cathy Lee Crosby, and was produced by Alan Landsburg Productions.
 Originally aired as an hour-long program, episodes were later re-edited into 30-minute segments for syndication.
 It debuted on March 3, 1980.

 A number of the stunts performed were dangerous, including juggling knives, staying inside a small box for hours, and one involving a man supposedly catching a bullet between his teeth.
 The dangerous nature of these stunts eventually prompted producers to augment the footage with the caption "Do Not Try This Yourself".
 Steve Baker, also known as "Mr. Escape", was frequently featured on the show.

 In 1980, Tiger Woods appeared on the show at the age of 5, displaying his ability to putt a golf ball into a hole from different areas.